The Science of Improving Your Mood

 - Develop a home garden.
 This could be a pot with vegetables on the porch or a complete backyard garden.
 Look into the native species in your area and make an effort to plant those in your yard.

 - Bring plants into your home or office.
 Real or fake, succulents can be a cute accent to your space while also aiding in brightening your mood.
-Meraki Design Inc. has a great guide on how to incorporate biophilic design into your life.
+Whitney Homes has a great guide on how to incorporate biophilic design into your life.

 - If you're a teacher, consider conducting a class outside.
 Research conducted by the University of Illinois at Urbana-Champaign found that students were more engaged in lessons occurring after they had been outside.
 In addition to reaping the benefits of nature yourself, you'll also have the added benefit of stress reduction from a class that is engaged and on-task.